 Using up your emergency fund can leave you teetering on the edge of financial disaster.
-Rebuilding your safety net as quickly as possible is an important priority.
+Our credit counseling advice is to rebuild this safety net as quickly as possible.
 When it comes to unforeseen emergencies, the best defense mechanism and readiness tool is a household fund established specifically for emergencies and unplanned events.
 Establishing an emergency fund is one of the first things you should do when striving for financial stability.
 If an emergency fund does one thing, it gives you peace of mind.
 Unexpected financial burdens can hit you when you least expect it.
 Perhaps you suddenly need to repair the brakes on your car, buy a last minute plane ticket to visit a sick grandparent, or even cover your living expenses while you look for a new job.
 Whatever the emergency may be, having a clear strategy to rebuild an emergency fund will help you stay financially afloat and avoid unnecessary consumer debt.

 Quick Steps to Rebuild Emergency Fund

 - Reevaluate your budget.
 In order to rebuild your savings, the first step is getting your budget in order.
 If you’ve already depleted your emergency cash, it’s more important than ever to make sure that you’re spending responsibly.
 In the meantime, look for areas and creative ways you can cut costs.